 They are good swimmers, but are also known to walk on the bottom of waterways, being able to hold their breath for 4-6 minutes when necessary.
 Armadillos live in burrows located in limestone formations with dense, shady cover.

-The armadillo is the state mammal of Texas.
+The armadillo is the state small mammal of Texas.

 MEET THE NEIGHBORS

 As a private nonprofit corporation, Fossil Rim does not receive national or state government support.
 Every cent spent or donated here goes in some way, directly or indirectly, toward the care of our animals.